Robert II of Scotland

 Robert II (2 March 1316 – 19 April 1390) was King of Scots from 1371 to his death in 1390.
-The son of Walter Stewart, 6th High Steward of Scotland, and Marjorie, daughter of King Robert the Bruce, he was the first monarch of the House of Stewart.
-Upon the death of his uncle David II, Robert succeeded to the throne.
+The son of Walter Stewart, 6th High Steward of Scotland, and Marjorie, daughter of King Robert the Bruce, he was named Robert Stewart.
+Upon the death of his uncle David II, Robert succeeded to the throne as the first monarch of the House of Stuart.

-Edward Bruce, younger brother of Robert the Bruce, was named heir presumptive but died childless on 3 December 1318.
+Edward Bruce had been the heir presumptive for his older brother Robert the Bruce, but Edward had no children when he was killed in the Battle of Faughart on 14 October 1318.
 Marjorie Bruce had died probably in 1317 in a riding accident and Parliament decreed her infant son, Robert Stewart, as heir presumptive, but this lapsed on 5 March 1324 on the birth of a son, David, to King Robert and his second wife, Elizabeth de Burgh.
 Robert Stewart became High Steward of Scotland on his father's death on 9 April 1327, and in the same year Parliament confirmed the young Steward as heir should David die childless.
 In 1329 King Robert I died and his five-year-old son succeeded to the throne as David II under the guardianship of Thomas Randolph, 1st Earl of Moray.

-Edward Balliol, son of King John Balliol—assisted by the English and those Scottish nobles who had been disinherited by Robert I—invaded Scotland inflicting heavy defeats on the Bruce party on 11 August 1332 at Dupplin Moor and Halidon Hill on 19 July 1333.
+Edward Balliol, son of King John Balliol — assisted by the English and those Scottish nobles who Robert I had disinherited — invaded Scotland inflicting heavy defeats on the Bruce party on 11 August 1332 at Dupplin Moor.
+In the early morning hours of 16 December 1332, then sixteen-year-old Robert fought with Sir Archibald Douglas at the Battle of Annan driving Edward Balliol out of Scotland.
+Balliol returned to Scotland with Edward and an English army the following year defeating Archibald Douglas at the Battle of Halidon Hill on 19 July 1333.
 Robert, who had fought at Halidon, joined his uncle David in refuge in Dumbarton Castle.
 David escaped to France in 1334 and Parliament, still functioning, appointed Robert and John Randolph, 3rd Earl of Moray, as joint guardians of the kingdom.
-Randolph was captured by the English in July 1335 and in the same year Robert submitted to Balliol bringing about the removal of his guardianship.
-The office was reinstated in 1338 and Robert held it until David's return from France in June 1341.
-Hostilities continued and Robert was with David at the Neville's Cross on 17 October 1346 and either escaped or fled the field but David was captured and remained a prisoner until he was ransomed in October 1357.
+The English captured Randolph in July 1335 and in the same year, Robert submitted to Balliol bringing about the removal of his guardianship.
+His former position was reinstated in 1338 until David returned from France in June 1341.
+Hostilities continued and Robert was with David at the Neville's Cross on 17 October 1346 and either escaped or fled the field.
+David, however, was captured and remained a prisoner until he was ransomed in October 1357.